 The Group's existing contracts for the provision of fund management services for GLP J-REIT are for an indefinite period of time unless the Group resigns or is removed as manager.
 The Group may be removed by the trustee of GLP J-REIT, typically in the event of a resolution passed by a majority of the votes cast by unitholders of GLP J-REIT, present and voting, or in the event the Group fails to perform any of its material obligations under the trust deed constituting GLP J-REIT.
 The Group's fund management services for the private real estate and private equity funds are generally for the life of such funds, unless the Group resigns or its services are terminated.
-Some of the Group's private fund agreements specifically provide that the Group's property and fund management services may be terminated generally as a result of its wilful default, gross negligence or material violation of the applicable contract, or the Group is removed as manager in accordance with the terms of the applicable contracts or applicable law, or the Group is unable to renew contracts that have expired, and on terms that are commercially reasonable to us, this would adversely affect the Group's business, financial condition, results of operations and prospects.
+Some of the Group's private fund agreements specifically provide that the Group's property and fund management services may be terminated generally as a result of its wilful default, gross negligence or material violation of the provisions of the applicable agreement.
+In the event that the Group's services are terminated prior to the expiry of the applicable contract, or the Group is removed as manager in accordance with the terms of the applicable contracts or applicable law, or the Group is unable to renew contracts that have expired, and on terms that are commercially reasonable to us, this would adversely affect the Group's business, financial condition, results of operations and prospects.